Responses to the COVID-19 pandemic in June 2020: 14 June

-In response to an outbreak resulting in dozens of news cases in Beijing, authorities in Beijing have stepped testing, contact tracing, ordered companies to impose a 14-day quarantine for employees who have visited the Xinfadi market, and locked down neighbourhoods.
+In response to an outbreak resulting in dozens of new cases in Beijing, authorities in Beijing have stepped testing, contact tracing, ordered companies to impose a 14-day quarantine for employees who have visited the Xinfadi market, and locked down neighbourhoods.

-A regular China Southern Airlines flight between Dhaka and Guangzhou will be suspended for four weeks from June 22 after passengers from the flight on June 11 tested positive for COVID-19.
+A regular China Southern Airlines flight between Dhaka and Guangzhou will be suspended for four weeks from 22 June after passengers from the flight on June 11 tested positive for COVID-19.

 15 June

 A further ten neighbourhoods in the Haidian District of the Chinese capital Beijing were placed into lockdown after a sudden rise in infections linked to a wholesale market were reported to authorities.

-Hong Kong Disneyland announced that the attraction will reopen to visitors on June 18.
+Hong Kong Disneyland announced that the attraction will reopen to visitors on 18 June.

 Japan's Ministry of Foreign Affairs said the Japanese government had not made a decision to ease the country's coronavirus entry ban.

 President of the Philippines Rodrigo Duterte confirmed that some coronavirus lockdown restrictions would remain in place in Manila for a further two weeks, whilst also reimposing a full lockdown in Cebu City due to a rise in cases.

-In Singapore, the government announced that most businesses will be allowed to reopen from June 19.
+In Singapore, the government announced that most businesses will be allowed to reopen from 19 June.

 16 June

 In the Chinese capital of Beijing, schools have been forced to close in response to a new outbreak of coronavirus at a wholesale market in the city, and more neighbourhoods surrounding the Haidian District have been placed under lockdown in response to the outbreak, with half of Beijing's districts reporting new cases.
 In the city of Shanghai, travellers from regions in China deemed to be at a medium or high risk of coronavirus will have to undergo a mandatory 14-day quarantine upon arrival.

-Hong Kong's Department of Health announced that groups of up to fifty people will be allowed from June 19.
+Hong Kong's Department of Health announced that groups of up to fifty people will be allowed from 19 June.

 Schools in regions of Indonesia deemed to be at a lower risk of coronavirus will begin a phased reopening in July.

 Air New Zealand announced that it would be resuming flights between Auckland and Shanghai from 22 June.
 That same day, the New Zealand Government suspended compassionate exemptions for travelers after two women who had visited the country in June to attend a funeral tested positive for COVID-19.

 In Singapore, scientists at Duke-NUS Medical School will begin clinical trials of a potential coronavirus vaccine in August after successful trials on animals.